syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/NavigationDrawer/Animations.md

 Overlay – Only navigation panel slides over the content page to view the navigation panel items that is, part of the content page is hidden under navigation panel.

-> Note: Transition slide type only working with position fixed.
+N> Transition slide type only working with position fixed.

 Refer to the following code example.